soapbox-pub/rebased/docs/config.md

 * `invites_enabled`: Enable user invitations for admins (depends on `registrations_open: false`).
 * `account_activation_required`: Require users to confirm their emails before signing in.
 * `federating`: Enable federation with other instances
+* `federation_reachability_timeout_days`: Timeout (in days) of each external federation target being unreachable prior to pausing federating to it.
 * `allow_relay`: Enable Pleroma’s Relay, which makes it possible to follow a whole instance
 * `rewrite_policy`: Message Rewrite Policy, either one or a list.
 Here are the ones available by default:
   * `Pleroma.Web.ActivityPub.MRF.NoOpPolicy`: Doesn’t modify activities (default)